 Time series of temperature anomalies from NAFO Division 3P (particularly on St. Pierre Bank) show anomalous cold periods in the mid-1970s and from the mid-1980s to late 1990s.
 These conditions were similar to those observed along the east coast of Newfoundland and Labrador, except the latter cold period lasted longer on St. Pierre Bank than it did on the eastern Newfoundland Shelf.
 During the most recent cold period, which started around 1985, temperatures were up to 1°C below average over all depths and up to 2°C below the warmer temperatures of the late 1970s and early 1980s in the surface layers.
 Temperatures in deeper water off the banks during all years show significant variations, but remained relatively warm with values in the 3°-6°C range, compared to much colder values (often <0°C) on St. Pierre Bank.
 Beginning around 1996 temperatures on St. Pierre Bank started to moderate, decreased again during the spring of 1997, but returned to normal values during 1998.
 During 1999 and 2000 temperatures continued to increase reaching the highest values since the late 1970s in the surface layers.
-During the spring of 2001 and 2002 however, temperatures cooled significantly over the previous two years to values observed during the mid-1990s and to values observed during the mid-1980s by the spring of 2003.
-The areal extent of $<0^{\circ}$ C bottom water increased significantly from the mid-1980s to the mid-1990s but decreased to very low values during 1998-2000.
-During 2001 however, it increased again, returning to values observed during the mid-1990s, decreasing slightly again during 2002 only to increase to >40% in 2003, the highest in about 13 years.
-The areal extent of bottom water with temperatures >1°C increased to pre-1985 values during 1999-2000 but during the last three years it has decreased by about 25%.
+During the spring of 2001 to 2003 however, temperatures cooled significantly over the previous two years to values observed during the mid-1980s by the spring of 2003.
+Temperatures during the spring of 2004 warmed considerably over 2003 values to 1°C above normal in the surface layers and by almost 0.5°C in the near-bottom depths over St. Pierre Bank.